CFD tips for a traditional windmill environment

 I would like to thank people, such as Frank van Gool, Ezra van

-constructive feedback.
-Any remaining errors in methodology or
+encouragement and/or constructive feedback.
+Any remaining errors

-provide constructive feedback, please let me know.
+you want to provide constructive feedback, please let me know.

 Major content related